Graduate Certificate in Data Science

 To apply, prospective students should complete the Mason Graduate Application, supply two copies of official transcripts from each college and graduate institution attended, and a current résumé.
 TOEFL scores are required of all international applicants.

-The Computational Techniques and Applications Graduate Certificate entails 15 total credits, from both tools courses and applications courses.
+The Graduate Certificate in Data Science entails 15 total credits, from both tools courses and applications courses.

 Tools Courses (12 credits)